keziasetokusumo/microplastics_and_endocrines/README.md

 # Plastics & male hormonal health: what the data can and can't say

-An honest, source-first look at a viral question:

-> *"How has microplastic/plastic exposure increased over time, and does it
-> suppress male-typical traits?"*
+A data visualization exploring how microplastics have increased over time, and whether microplastics suppress male-typical traits.

 The short answer the data supports: **plastic exposure has risen dramatically;
 some androgen-sensitive markers (sperm count, testosterone) show declines in